codex-team/editor.js/docs/tools.md

 #### Automatic sanitize

 If you pass the sanitizer config, CodeX Editor will automatically sanitize your saved data.
+Note that if your tool is allowed to use inline-tools, we get it's sanitizing rules and merge with your passed config.

 You can define rules for each field